lcirvine/ipo_monitoring/README.md

 ### [Email Report](https://github.factset.com/lirvine/ipo_monitoring/blob/master/email_report.py) ###
 Emails out the report to the PEO-PIPE team.

 Note: this is not called by ipo_monitoring, there is a separate batch file that runs the script to email the report.
 The reason is because the report is emailed out to the PEO-PIPE team less frequently than the webscraping/RPD creation.
+Please see the [current schedule](https://github.factset.com/lirvine/ipo_monitoring/blob/master/schedule.csv).

 ### [File Management](https://github.factset.com/lirvine/ipo_monitoring/blob/master/file_management.py) ###
 This just does some housekeeping.
 It deletes old files that are no longer needed.